siberianfox/g2wiki/JSON-Active-Comments.md

 | `G0 (traverse) X10 (to X ten) Y12 (and Y twelve)` | Command `G0X10Y12` with multiple inline comments |
 | `M100 (set heater temp to 210:) ({he1st:210})` | Command with inline comment and active comment |

+Additional considerations:

+The % character is commonly used at the beginning and end of a gcode file to delimit the file.

+We don't need any special handling in these cases.
+M2 and M30 handle the "end-of-job" case, and should be used for that purpose.
+We do NOT plan on supporting running two Gcode files concatenated.
+Or, at least, we don't plan on adding any special handling for that case.
+The % character is used by some gcode generators (InkScape, for example) as a start-comment character.

+Using % as a "buffer flush" doesn't make any sense without a ! "feed hold" proceeding it.